Armstrong Whitworth F.K.8: Operational history

 The first squadron to take the type to France was 35 Squadron RFC, in January 1917.
 The type eventually served with several squadrons on operations in France, Macedonia, Palestine and for home defence, proving more popular in service than its better known contemporary the R.E.8.
 The F.K.8 was principally used for corps reconnaissance but was also used for light bombing, being capable of carrying up to six 40 lb (20 kg) phosphorus smoke bombs, up to four 65 lb (29 kg) bombs or two 112 lb (51 kg) bombs on underwing racks.

 Two Victoria Crosses were won by pilots of F.K.8s; one by Second Lieutenant Alan Arnett McLeod of No. 2 Squadron RFC, on 27 March 1918 and the second by Captain Ferdinand Maurice Felix West of No. 8 Squadron RAF on 10 August 1918.

+In 1918 operators in aircraft Nos.
+5082 & 5117, under the charge of Captain Tate, R.A.F., controlled unmanned boats by radio through obstacles in trials at Dover.

 With the R.E.8, the F.K.8 was scheduled to be replaced for corps reconnaissance by a version of the Bristol Fighter with a Sunbeam Arab engine.
 Unfortunately the engine was unsatisfactory and this version of the Bristol never saw service.
 Like the R.E.8, the F.K.8 was quickly discarded with the end of the war – the last squadron, No. 150 Squadron RAF, being disbanded at Kirec in Greece on 18 September 1919.

 One F.K.8 was purchased by a pilot named Sydney Stewart in the early 1920s, who took the aircraft to Buenos Aires and gave flying lessons.
 There he met Francisco Cusmanich, a Paraguayan pilot.
 Stewart and Cusmanich offered their services to the Paraguayan government during the Revolution of 1922.
 The F.K.8 was taken to Paraguay by ship and called "Presidente Ayala" in honor of the President of Paraguay, Dr. Eusebio Ayala.
 Both pilots flew several reconnaissance and light bombing sorties over the rebel positions.
 In one of those sorties, the F.K.8 was hit several times with ground fire causing an explosion on board, killing Stewart and Cusmanich instantly.